 All students are urged to have health insurance coverage of some type.
 A voluntary group student health and accident insurance plan is available to all Columbus State University students.
-Information and applications can be obtained from the Student Health Center.
+Information and applications can be obtained from the Student Health Center, or log onto www.studentinsurance.com.